 Since 2022 the Programme for the Endorsement of Forest Certification Canada (PEFC Canada) has been in the process of transferring over the CSA-Z809-16 forest certification standard to their organization and developing a new Sustainable Forest Management Standard (SFM Standard).
 In 2023, PEFC Canada applied to PEFC International for endorsement of the SFM Standard.
-The endorsement process is anticipated to conclude later in 2024.
-Until this time, the current CSA-Z809-16 certification remains valid and endorsed.
+In April, 2025 endorsement of the new standard, PEFC Canada - Sustainable Forest Management Standard (PEFC CAN ST 1001:2025), occurred with a transition period set to conclude in 2026.

 On March 28th, 2024 Western Forest Products (WFP) and the We Wai Kai, Wei Wai Kum, K'ómoks, and Tlowitsis First Nations entered into a newly formed limited partnership whereby the above listed First Nations acquired a 34% interest in the Mid Island Forest Operation (MIFO).
 The assets and liabilities of TFL 39-2 were transferred over to the newly created TFL 64, and the legal name was changed to 'La-kwa sa muqw Forestry Limited Partnership' (LP).
 A board of directors has been appointed consisting of 2 WFP representatives and 1 from the Nanwakolas council.
 The LP will continue to maintain the operation's sustainable forest management certification and have received an updated certificate reflecting the change in TFL number and legal entity name.
-As this change occurred in 2024 and the content of the annual indicators is reporting on 2023 performance, references within indicators to 'TFL 39-2' and 'WFP' will be maintained.